 - 5.4.1 Any Director so appointed with term of office as approved by BNM shall hold office only until the next following annual general meeting of the Company and shall then be eligible for re-election. - 5.4.2 An election of Directors shall take place each year at the annual general meeting of the Company where one-third of the Directors for the time being, or, if their number is not three or a multiple of three, then the number nearest to one-third shall retire from office and be eligible for re-election.
-A retiring Director shall retain office until the close of the meeting at which he retires.
+All Directors shall retire from office once at least in each three years but shall be eligible for re-election.
+A retiring Director shall retain office until the close of the meeting at which he/she retires.